-Getting water inside your kayak is unavoidable.
-It will always find its way in your kayak one way or another.
+Aside from a crack in your yak, getting water inside your kayak is pretty much unavoidable.
+It will always find its way into your kayak one way or another.
 You can accumulate water from paddle splashes and waves.

 Scupper plugs are easy to install.
 You can even do it while you’re sitting in the cockpit.
 All you have to do is push it on the scupper holes.
-Most of the universal scupper plugs fit scupper holes between 1 and 1-3/8 inches.
+Most kayak drain plugs fit scupper holes between 1 and 1-3/8 inches.

 It is also essential to know that you should remove your scupper plugs before storage.
 Hot air may build up in your kayak.
 It can cause your kayak to swell while in storage.
 When this happens, and the scupper plugs are still in place, they can be stuck permanently.
 Extreme heat may also damage the hull.